paldhous/ucb/2019/dataviz/md/class10.md

 We will now make a map showing the earthquakes that rocked Ridgecrest, California, in July 2019 superimposed on a tiled basemap.

-To pull in the baemap, we will use a QGIS plugin called `QuickMapServices`.
+To pull in the basemap, we will use a QGIS plugin called `QuickMapServices`.
 Select `Plugins>Manage and Install Plugins...` from the top menu and search for 	`QuickMapServices`:

 ![](./img/class10_38.jpg)